 What to expect:

-Thought-provoking and creative, authentic and respectful: my holistic and humanistic philosophy reflects my approach.
+Thought-provoking and creative, non-judgmental and respectful: my holistic and humanistic philosophy reflects my approach.

 I see and respect people with their inseparable interaction of body, spirit, mind and environment.
 I facilitate their discovery of different facets of their personality.
 I use elements of embodiment and gestalt, which is a wise source for creating a deep awareness, freeing from assumptions, being mindful, looking at ourselves and our environment from a new perspective, and achieving a sustainable change.

 that I will make you happy

 that I will train you to achieve an enforced change